-Cooking classes are usually held at East Shore Unitarian Church, Bellevue, 7pm unless otherwise noted.
+In normal times, cooking classes are held at East Shore Unitarian Church, Bellevue, 7pm unless otherwise noted.
 A nominal charge of $5 per class helps us cover the cost of the ingredients and materials.
 Shopping tours are free.

 We’ll come to you!

 We offer free nutrition and cooking classes to high schools, colleges, churches, businesses and other civic and community groups.
-Classes usually include a presentation on the health benefits of a vegetarian diet, concern for the environment and animal welfare.
-Cooking classes are also available.
+Classes can include a presentation on the health benefits of a vegetarian diet, concern for the environment and/or animal welfare as well as a cooking demonstration.
 Contact us to learn more.

 The speaker, Stewart Rose, vice president of Vegetarians of Washington, is the co-author of 23 articles published in medical journals, and of the soon-to-be-released medical textbook, The Prevention and Treatment of Disease with a Plant Based Diet, written for doctors.

 Tues September 15th, 7pm – Focus on Type II diabetes and prediabetes